tyadamo/react-native-twilio-chat/README.md

 >React Native wrapper for the Twilio Programmable Chat iOS and Android SDKs

-* Note - This project is built off of ccm-innovation/react-native-twilio-chat nut contains updated twilio chat packages and supported for later versions of react-native
+* Note - This project is built off of ccm-innovation/react-native-twilio-chat but contains updated twilio chat packages and support for later versions of react-native.

 ## Installation
 ```